The definitive guide to SLAM & mobile mapping

 Autonomous navigation requires locating the machine in the environment while simultaneously generating a map of that environment.
 It’s very difficult to accomplish, because the machine needs to have a map of the environment to estimate its own location.
 But to generate the map, it needs to know its own location.

 As a result of this never-ending circle of dependencies, SLAM was sometimes called a “chicken or egg” problem.
+The development of simultaneous localization and mapping has significantly contributed to solving this problem, enhancing the accuracy and efficiency of mobile mapping systems.

 How does SLAM work?